 Allen Compton is the founder and principal of SALT Landscape Architects, a studio recognized for designing insightful landscape projects that respond to their context and connect people to the site.
 He is a licensed landscape architect in the state of California, and a member of ASLA.
 He was recently elected vice-chair of the Los Angeles Department of Transportation Pedestrian Advisory Committee.
 He is currently providing pro-bono consulting to the Take Back the Boulevard initiative, where he is helping community leaders shape a plan to bring Complete Street improvements to Colorado Boulevard, in the Eagle Rock neighborhood of Los Angeles.
 He is also a member of the Council District 14 Median Advisory Committee, where he is helping to develop a sustainable, low-water, and low-maintenance planting strategy for medians in the district.
 Allen is also the co-founder of Los Angeles Landscape Architects (LALA), a programming and networking group focused on landscape issues.

-Sarah Lindell has been a Senior Designer at SALT since 2013, bringing previous experience from AHBE Landscape Architects and GreenTree Landscaping.
+Associate Sarah Lindell has been at SALT since 2013, bringing previous experience from AHBE Landscape Architects and GreenTree Landscaping.
 Her diverse background in landscape architecture and landscape contracting along with experience as a sculptor and fabricator in monumental public art contribute a unique point of view and skill set to her work.
 Over the past 12 years, Sarah has been involved in a wide variety of public and private projects in the Los Angeles area ranging from parks and institutional to open space and habitat restoration.
 She has facilitated community-based workshops, created children’s playgrounds, event venues, and designed highschool campus landscapes with outdoor performance spaces.
 As a committed advocate of sustainable design, Sarah was a part of a pilot team that helped field-test the development of the Sustainable Sites Initiative (SITES) rating system, working to incorporate sustainability into the planning, design, construction, and maintenance of landscapes.

 Jamie Heitner is a Senior Designer at SALT with over 15 years of professional experience in architecture, landscape architecture, and urban design.
 Jamie holds degrees in Architecture and Art History from Columbia University and the University of Wisconsin at Madison.